 Among all of the different advertising opportunities available, affiliate marketing is extremely popular.

-Calculating a ROAS for affiliate marketing is also relatively simple, as most networks provide all the metrics required for the calculations.
-Thus, brands get all the marketing metrics that measure the ROAS of affiliate campaigns easily.
+Calculating a ROAS for affiliate marketing is also relatively simple, as most ad networks provide all the metrics required for the calculations.

 To improve interest, brands can implement the following strategies:

 - Approve affiliates to ensure that only the best marketers are representing and working with their product or services.

 - Offer higher starting commission rates to encourage better program uptake.